The Diagnostics tab

-Warnings: These are issues that could negatively impact the performance of your product listings and will likely lead to item or account suspensions in the future unless you resolve the issue.
+Warnings: These are issues that could negatively impact the performance of your ads and will likely lead to item or account suspensions in the future unless you resolve the issue.

-Notifications: These are suggested optimizations to your product listings to get your data quality to the next level.
+Notifications: These are suggested optimizations to your product data to get your data quality to the next level.
 Pursuing these optimizations is recommended, but not required.

 View historical data